2018 MHS Annual Field Survey!!

 The MHS Field Survey is performed in cooperation with the MN DNR.
 We perform the survey to provide the MN DNR and the park an updated list of amphibians and reptiles occurring within the park.

-• You must be a current member of MHS to attend the survey (exceptions must be pre-approved).
+• You must be a current member of MHS to attend the survey (exceptions must be pre-approved by Survey Chair).

-• Please follow the rules and guidelines set forth by MHS and the Survey Chair and Coordinators (these are available on the MHS website and as an upcoming insert in the MHS newsletter).
+• Please follow the rules and guidelines set forth by MHS and the Survey Chair.

 • The survey is open to all MHS members from those with no field experience to seasoned herpers.
 Experienced herpers can teach those with little or no experience.
 Typically, this is a group event; please be respectful of others as there will be members with differing levels of field expertise.

-• MHS provides firewood, park maps, permits, and some food and drinks.
-Entrance and campsite fees will be furnished by MHS this year.
+• MHS provides firewood, park maps, permits, food, and drinks.
+Entrance and campsite fees will likely be furnished by MHS this year.
+If you have to pay, keep your receipts so MHS can reimburse you later.

 • Please bring your own clothing and field/camping gear.
-MHS provides containers for holding specimens, but individuals must bring their own nets, snake hooks, etc.
+Individuals should bring their own nets, snake bags, etc.

 • Surveys begin Friday evening and usually go until mid day Sunday.
 Feel free to stay for the entire survey, or attend one day or part of one day.
-Please sign in when you arrive, and sign out when you leave so we can track your survey hours.
+Please sign in with the Base Camp Coordinator when you arrive, and sign out when you leave so we can track your survey hours.

 Please observe the park rules (found here): http://www.dnr.state.mn.us/state_parks/rules.html